 The next part of my travels is up in the air as of Thursday morning.
 Stellar is getting into Kanab on Sunday so I have a few days.
 I have breakfast at the hostel and exchange darn tough socks at a local gear store…they have a lifetime warranty.
-I have been wearing the old pair since Leadore, Idaho!
+I’ve been wearing the old pair since Leadore, Idaho!
 They had a few small holes but were amazingly in good shape, considering.

 I take a local bus out to the city limits and stick my thumb out.
 I’ve made up a little sign and hope I get lucky.
 After only about 10 minutes, a couple towing rafts stop.
 They can take me part of the way.
-Austin and Zoe are on their way back from a trip down the Grand Canyon.
+Austin and Zoe are on their way back to Montana from a trip down the Grand Canyon.
 I so want to do that trip someday…ever since I was in high school and went on rafting trips with my parents and their friends.
 It’s 20 days on the river and I enjoy listening to the stories the couple have to tell.
 I love hitching because I get to meet the most interesting people.

 We cross the Glen Canyon damn and stop to look down the sides.
 I will be crossing the Colorado River for a third time when I hike through the Grand Canyon in a few days.
 I crossed it earlier this year near its headwaters in RMNP.
 That seems so long ago and far away.